 Hourly labour costs

-When comparing labour cost estimates in euro over time, it should be noted that data for the Member States outside the euro area are influenced by exchange rate movements.
+When comparing labour cost estimates in euro over time, it should be noted that the data for the Member States outside the euro area are influenced by the exchange rate movements.

-Labour costs are made up of wages & salaries and non-wage costs such as employers' social contributions.
-The share of non-wage costs in the whole economy was 23.7 % in the EU and 25.6 % in the euro area, ranging from 6.1 % in Malta to 32.6 % in France and 32.3 % in Sweden (see Table 1 and Figure 2).
+The two main components of the labour costs are wages & salaries and non-wage costs such as employers' social contributions.
+The share of non-wage costs in the whole economy was 24.6 % in the EU and 25.1 % in the euro area (see Table 1 and Figure 2).

 Labour costs per hour lowest in the construction sector

 In the EU, labour costs per hour were the highest in the mainly non-business economy excluding public administration (€30.3) and the lowest in the construction sector (€26.0).
 Gaps were larger in the euro area, with industry beeing the highest paying sector (€35.1 per hour) and construction the lowest (€29.3 per hour) (see Table 3).

 Between 2020 and 2021, hourly labour costs in the whole economy (in euro) rose by 1.7 % in the EU and by 1.2 % in the euro area (see Figure 3).

 Within the euro area, hourly labour costs increased in all Member States except Italy (-1.6 %) and Spain (-0.3 %).
 The largest increases were recorded in Lithuania (+12.5 %), Estonia (+6.5 %), Cyprus and Slovenia (+6.2 % each) as well as Latvia (+6.1 %).